open-telemetry/opentelemetry.io/content/en/docs/collector/management.md

 ## Other information

-- [Using OpenTelemetry OpAMP to modify service telemetry on the go][blog-opamp-service-telemetry]
+- Blog post [Using OpenTelemetry OpAMP to modify service telemetry on the go][blog-opamp-service-telemetry]
+- YouTube videos:
+  - [Lightning Talk: Managing OpenTelemetry Through the OpAMP Protocol][opamp-lt]
   - [What is OpAMP & What is BindPlane][opamp-bindplane]

 [otel-collector]: /docs/collector/
 [otel-collector-getting-started]: /docs/collector/getting-started